On $d$-stable locally checkable problems parameterized by mim-width: Limits of the framework

-Finally, we show that for general non-$d$-stable check functions, we cannot expect to test existence of proper colorings unless P=NP.
-We set $\ColorSet=\set{1, \ldots, 7,\texttt{T}, \texttt{t}, \texttt{F}, \texttt{f}}$.
-Notice that it is justified to use the degree of the input vertex in the check function since the degree equals the sum of the sizes of all color classes in the neighborhood.
+Finally, we show that for general color-counting check functions, we cannot expect to test existence of proper colorings unless P=NP. \highlightChange{To this end, we define the following ad hoc locally checkable problem with constant number of colors and a color-counting check function.} Let us set $\ColorSet=\set{1, \ldots, 7, \texttt{T}, \texttt{t}, \texttt{F}, \texttt{f}}$.
+Given a vertex $v$, a color $a$ and the number $k_{a'}$ of neighbors of $v$ of color $a'$, for every $a' \in \ColorSet$, the check function \highlightChange{is defined as follows:

+Notice that it is justified to use the degree of the input vertex in the check function since the degree equals the sum of the sizes of all color classes in the neighborhood.}